lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 You can see that we have a new uniform named ```jointsMatrix``` which is an array of matrices (with a maximum length set by the ```MAX_JOINTS``` constant).
 That array of matrices holds the joint matrices calculated for all the joints in the present frame, and was calculated in the ```MD5Loader``` class when processing a frame.
 Thus, that array holds the transformations that need to be applied to a joint in the present animation frame and will serve as the basis for calculating the vertex final position.

-With the new data in the VBOS and this uniform we will transform the binding pose position.
+With the new data in the VBOs and this uniform we will transform the binding pose position.
 This is done in the following block.

 ```glsl
     vec4 initPos = vec4(0, 0, 0, 0);